-As of September 30, 2019, we had cash of \$10.8 million, consisting of readily available cash in bank accounts.
+As of June 30, 2020, we had cash of \$8.8 million, consisting of readily available cash in bank accounts.
 While we believe our cash is not subject to excessive risk, we maintain significant amounts of cash at one or more financial institutions that are in excess of federally insured limits.
-To date, our operations have been financed primarily by net proceeds from the sale of preferred and common stock, the issuance of convertible promissory notes, and cash received in a 2017 reverse merger with Tokai.
-We have concluded and disclosed in the footnotes to our unaudited condensed consolidated financial statements, included elsewhere within this Quarterly Report on Form 10-Q, that we do not have sufficient cash to fund our operations through 12 months from the date of issuance of the most recent financial statements.
+To date, our operations have been financed primarily by net proceeds from the sale of preferred and common stock, the sale of warrants, the issuance of convertible promissory notes, and cash received in a 2017 reverse merger with Tokai.
+We have concluded and disclosed in the footnotes to our unaudited condensed consolidated financial statements, included elsewhere within this Quarterly Report on Form 10-Q, that we do not have sufficient cash to fund our operations through 12 months from the date of filing of this quarterly report on Form 10-Q.